You’ve reached your limit of free articles for this month.

 Babson College; Married, 2 Children

 One of his famous deals was in July 2013 when Metropoulos paid $410 million to buy Hostess Brands and return Twinkies to grocery shelves after the company had filed for bankruptcy protection and closed its doors.
 Since then, Hostess has made a remarkable turnaround; in the past few years it has released several ice cream flavors and rolled out a new upscale line of snacks.
 In 2016, The Gores Group (see the Gores Brothers supra) acquired Hostess via a spin-off, under a special-purpose acquisition company process – but Metropoulos remained chairman until the end of 2020.
-Today, the Hostess company is worth more than $2B.
+Today, the Hostess company is worth more than $2B, and Metropoulos is rumored to be partnering with Alec Gores again for a foray into the NFL.
+In 2019, Metropoulos had joined Gores again to take blank check company Gores Metropoulos public.

 4. JOHN A. CATSIMATIDIS